Pricing

-Return policy strategies for jewelry brands
+Return policy strategies for jewelry brands in 2025

 The challenge of creating a return policy for jewelry brands

-For these reasons, it’s important to build a return policy that makes sense specifically for your brand instead of using a one-size-fits-all template.
+For these reasons, it’s important to build a custom return policy that makes sense specifically for your brand instead of using a one-size-fits-all template.
 In other words, if you sell high-fashion pieces that range in the hundreds to thousands of dollars, your policy should look very different from a brand that sells silicone rings.

 3 strategies to optimize your jewelry return policy